buildpacks/spec/extensions/project-descriptor.md

 ### `io.buildpacks` (optional)

 This is the Cloud Native Buildpacks' section of the project descriptor.
-It contains a different API version from [`_`](#_).
 The TOML schema is the following:

 ```
 [io.buildpacks]